pyrohost/pyrodactyl/README.md

 2. Run `npm i` to install all the packages necessary.
 3. Run `pnpm ship` to build my panel.
 This will cache the results of the build and upload sourcemaps to Sentry.
 Subsequent builds without code changes will finish in milliseconds.
 4. Run `vagrant up`.
 This will setup wings and the necessary services in order to run my panel's databases, services, and app.
 This process could take up to 15 minutes.
-5. Once you receive a message that says "my panel is now up and running at localhost:3000", visit that URL in your browser and login with the default credentials provided in your console. **It's important that you use localhost to connect to pyrodactyl!
+5. Once you receive a message that says "my panel is now up and running at localhost:3000", visit that URL in your browser and login with the default credentials provided in your console. **It's important that you use localhost to connect to denisapain panel!
 If you use 127.0.0.1, you will run into CORS issues and other issues that will not be fixed.**
-6. Visit localhost:3000/admin to provision your first server on pyrodactyl!
+6. Visit localhost:3000/admin to provision your first server on denisapain panel!

 ### Notes about Local Development on Windows